RiverArchitect/RA_wiki/wiki/main_page.md

 *River Architect* invites to analyses and modifications of the longevity and ecological quality of riverscapes.
 Different planning bases ("conditions") can be easily created using an introductory module called **[GetStarted](Signposts#getstarted)**. **Lifespan**, **Morphology (Terraforming)** and **Ecohydraulic** assessments can then be created based on the *Conditions*, including the creation of project plans and cost tables with a **Project Maker** module.

 **[Lifespan](LifespanDesign)** maps indicate the expected longevity of restoration features as a function of terrain change, morphological characteristics, and 2D hydrodynamic modeling results. **Design maps** are a side product of [lifespan and design mapping](LifespanDesign) and indicate required feature dimensions for stability, such as the minimum required size of angular boulders to avoid their mobilization during floods (more information in [Schwindt et al.2019][11]). **Best lifespan maps** result from the comparison of lifespan and design maps of multiple restoration features and assign features with the highest longevity to each pixel of a raster.
-Thus, the [**Max Lifespan**][4] module assess optimum features as a function of highest lifespans among comparable feature groups such as terraforming or vegetation planting species.
+Thus, the **[Max Lifespan](MaxLifespan)** module assess optimum features as a function of highest lifespans among comparable feature groups such as terraforming or vegetation planting species.

-**Morphology (Terraforming)** includes routines to [**Modify Terrain**][5] for river restoration purposes.
+**Morphology (Terraforming)** includes routines to **[Modify Terrain](ModifyTerrain)** for river restoration purposes.
 Currently, two terrain modification algorithms are implemented: (1) Threshold value-based terrain modifications in terms of [grading](River-design-features#grading) or [widening / broaden rivers](River-design-features#berms) for riparian forest establishment; and (2) [River Builder](RiverBuilder) for the creation of synthetic river valley.
 A **[Volume Assessment](VolumeAssessment)** module can compare an original (pre-project or pre-terraforming application) and a modified DEM (\"with implementation\" or post-feature application) to determine required earth movement (terraforming volumes) works.

 **Ecohydraulics** assessments include the evaluation of the ecohydraulic state and connectivity of riverscapes.
 The **[Habitat Area](SHArC)** (Seasonal Habitat Area Calculator) module applies user-defined flows (discharges) for the spatial evaluation of the habitat suitability index (*HSI*) in terms of Seasonal Habitat Area (SHArea).
 The hydraulic habitat suitability results from 2D hydrodynamic numerical model outputs of flow depth and velocity.
 Also, a  \"cover\" option can be used to assess ecohydraulic effects of cobble, boulder, vegetation, and streamwood.
 The **[Stranding Risk](StrandingRisk)** module provides insights into the connection of wetted areas on floodplains and how these may be improved to enhance the survivorship of fry / juvenile fish.

-The [**Project Maker**][7] module creates preliminary construction plans and evaluates the costs for gain in usable habitat for target fish species and lifestages.
+The **[Project Maker](ProjectMaker)** module creates preliminary construction plans and evaluates the costs for gain in usable habitat for target fish species and lifestages.
 A unit cost workbook provides relevant costs and the gain in usable habitat area results from the *SHArC* module.

-A set of [**Tools**][8] provides *Python* console scripts that are under development and will be implemented in future versions of the *River Architect* GUI.
+A set of **[Tools](Tools)** provides *Python* console scripts that are under development and will be implemented in future versions of the *River Architect* GUI.

 *River Architect* represents a comprehensive tool for state-of-the-art planning of ecologic river modifications.
 The integrated application of *River Architect* to habitat enhancing project planning is illustrated in the following flowchart.
 The modules and tool-scripts can also be individually applied for other purposes than suggested in the flowchart.